Caffetaria/ui-design/templates/README.md

 4. Stock photos you have purchased rights to use

 You can find suitable free images from sources like Unsplash, Pexels, or Pixabay for the remaining placeholders.

+## How To Run
+1. Navigate to root directory
+2. Run python app.py